ImOphen/fdf/README.md

 # FdF @ 42

 A simple 3D height-map renderer.
-You can rotate models, color is defined by relative height in the map.
-More features planned!
+You can rotate models, Change perspectives, Zoom in and out move the model, increase and decrease the height, and more !

 ## Features
 * Simple file format definition (array of space-separated integers)